srinivasarao549/anew/README.markdown

         }
     })

-    /*  To use this in a game, we might consider the generic 'objects' above to be 'entities' in our game.
-We'd like to be able to update all of our entities from a method in our game object, since it's the one in control.
-(This is a pattern I actually use *a lot*) */
+    /*  To use this in a game, we'd like to be able to update all of our object from a method in our game object.
+    */
     function Game(){}
     Game.prototype = new ObjectManager

-    // if an object in the Game has an update function, call it Game.prototype.update_entities = function(){
+    // if an object in the Game has an update function, call it Game.prototype.update_objects = function(){
         this.objects.forEach(function(object){
             if ( object.update ) object.update()
         })